United States District Court for the Southern District of West Virginia

 The United States District Court for the Southern District of West Virginia (in case citations, S.D.
 W. Va.) is a federal court in the Fourth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 The District was established on June 22, 1901.

 As of 20 October 2025, the United States attorney for the District is Moore Capito.

 Organization of the court

 The Southern District spans the counties colored blue on this map.

-The United States District Court for the Southern District of West Virginia is one of two federal judicial districts in West Virginia.
+The United States District Court for the Southern District of West Virginia is one of two federal judicial districts in West Virginia (the other being the Northern District).
 Court for the Southern District is held at Beckley, Bluefield, Charleston, and Huntington.

 Beckley Division comprises the following counties: Greenbrier, Raleigh, Summers, and Wyoming.

 Bluefield Division comprises the following counties: Mercer, McDowell, and Monroe.

 Charleston Division comprises the following counties: Boone, Clay, Fayette, Jackson, Kanawha, Lincoln, Logan, Mingo, Nicholas, Roane, Wirt, and Wood.

 Huntington Division comprises the following counties: Cabell, Mason, Putnam, and Wayne.